Trinidadian and Tobagonian Americans

-Trinidadian and Tobagonian Americans (also known as Trinbagonian Americans) are people with Trinidadian and Tobagonian ancestry or immigrants who were born in Trinidad and Tobago.
+Trinidadian and Tobagonian Americans (also known as Trinidadian Americans, Tobagonian Americans and Trinbagonian Americans) are people with Trinidadian and Tobagonian ancestry or immigrants who were born in Trinidad and Tobago.
 Trinidad and Tobago is home to people of many different national, ethnic and religious origins.
 As a result, people of Trinidadian and Tobagonian descent do not equate their nationality with ethnicity.
-The largest proportion of Trinidadians lives in the New York metropolitan area, with other large communities located in South Florida, Central Florida, Pennsylvania, Maryland Texas, Minnesota, Georgia, and Massachusetts.
+The largest proportion of Trinidadians lives in the New York area and parts of Western New York, with other large communities located in Connecticut, Florida, Maryland and New Jersey.
 There are more than 223,639 Trinbagonian Americans living in the United States.

 Historical immigration

 First wave of Trinidadians and Tobagonians in America

+Trinidadians, largely Afro-Trinidadians, began immigrating to the United States in the 19th century.

 Trinidadian and Tobagonian immigration to the United States, which dates back to the 17th century, was spasmodic and is best studied in relation to the major waves of Caribbean immigration.
 The first documented account of black immigration to the United States from the Caribbean dates back to 1619, when a small group of voluntary indentured workers arrived in Jamestown, Virginia, on a Dutch frigate.
 The immigrants worked as free people until 1629 when a Portuguese vessel arrived with the first shipload of blacks captured off the west coast of Africa.
 In the 1640s Virginia and other states began instituting laws that took away the freedom of blacks and redefined them as chattel or personal property.
 Trinidad, like many other islands in the British West Indies, served as a clearinghouse for slaves en route to North America.
 The region also acted as a "seasoning camp" where newly arrived blacks were "broken-in" psychologically and physically to a life of slavery, as well as a place where they acquired biological resistance to deadly European diseases.